Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Critical sectors and observable trust erosion

-\paragraph{Deriving risks from cross-sector patterns.} Across these sectors, the recurring pattern shows that high-impact decisions depend on location-linked claims, adversaries exploit cheap assertion and costly verification, and institutional oversight is forced into slow reconstruction under asymmetric access.
-Based on this cross-sector analysis, the next section presents a risk taxonomy for location-data provenance failures and provides a stable basis for deriving infrastructure requirements that remain meaningful across domains without collapsing into surveillance-by-default.
+Across these sectors, the recurring pattern is that high-impact decisions depend on location-linked claims, adversaries exploit cheap assertion and costly verification, and institutional oversight is forced into slow reconstruction under asymmetric access.
+The sectoral implications above provide the analytical bridge from domain-specific incidents to recurring provenance failures: location-linked claims concern presence, origin, routing, jurisdiction, control, event location, or personal context; failure mechanisms include fabrication, replay, proxying, laundering, signal manipulation, record opacity, and asymmetric access; and governance consequences include delayed verification, weakened enforcement, disputed responsibility, evidentiary uncertainty, and pressure toward excessive data collection.
+Based on this cross-sector analysis, the next section presents a risk taxonomy for location-data provenance failures and provides a stable basis for deriving infrastructure requirements that remain meaningful across domains while preserving proportionality, contestability, and rights compatibility.